FIWARE/catalogue/README.md

     distributed execution framework to support dynamic processing flows over cloud and edges.

-The following is a list of Generic Enablers under incubation within this
+The following is a list of Generic Enablers under incubation within processing:
-division:

 -   The [Perseo](https://github.com/telefonicaid/perseo-core/) Generic Enabler
     introduces Complex Event Processing (CEP) defined using a rules-based system, enabling you to fire events which send HTTP requests, emails, tweets, SMS messages etc.

-Further information about the Generic Enablers for [Context Processing, Analysis and Visualization](./processing)
+Further information can be found on dedicated pages linked to [Context Processing, Analysis and Visualization](./processing)

 ### Context Data/API Management, Publication and Monetization